FAQs

 We have undertaken initial assessments to understand the impacts of our proposals on local air quality.
 These consider the difference between air quality with and without the scheme and have shown the scheme will not have a significant impact on air quality.

-Our air quality assessments will be updated as we develop our scheme design and will be published as part of our next consultation before we submit our planning application.
+Our air quality assessments will be updated as we develop our scheme design.
 Air pollution levels will also continue to be monitored before and after the scheme as part of the council’s statutory requirement and its ongoing commitment to improve air quality across Kirklees.

-Additionally, we will install new signal technology to manage traffic which will allow better information to be communicated to drivers and vehicles to be prioritised to further help improve air quality.
+Additionally, we will install new signal technology to manage traffic which will allow better information to be communicated to drivers and vehicles to be prioritised to further help improve air quality via existing variable message signs.

 What will the environmental impacts of the scheme be?

 We are currently in an early stage of developing the scheme and have only undertaken initial environmental assessments at this stage.
-This has helped to inform our selection of the preferred option and understand where we will need to design mitigations to minimise the impacts on the local environment.
+We have also listened to 2022 consultation feedback by reducing the impact on existing trees through our new designs.

-If we are successful in securing funding to progress the scheme, we will develop a more detailed design before undertaking our full environmental assessment.
-Once we have completed this work we will hold another public consultation to present our findings and final plans.
+If Kirklees Council are successful in securing funding to progress the scheme, we will develop a more detailed design before undertaking our full environmental assessment.
+We will also ensure that where possible we will mitigate impacts on the environment.

 Who is paying for the scheme?
 Where is the money coming from?

 The project is to be funded by the West Yorkshire Combined Authority.
-Following this engagement, Kirklees Council has to submit a business case to the Combined Authority for their approval and for the scheme to proceed.
+Following this engagement, Kirklees Council has to submit an outline business case followed by a full business case to the Combined Authority for their approval and for the scheme to proceed.
 If successful, we will receive the funding allocated to the scheme through the West Yorkshire plus Transport Fund.

 What is the West Yorkshire Combined Authority?